yawik/yawik-docker/README.md

 ============

 This docker image should help developes to quickly create a development enviroment.
-It uses the offical PHP (5-apache) und mongo images and clones the YAWIK repository into the php container.
+It uses the [yawik/build](https://github.com/cbleek/yawik-docker-build) and runs a composer `create-project yawik/standard /var/www/html/YAWIK --no-dev`

 Requirements
 ------------